adaltas/node-nikita/docs/content/about/tutorial.md

 *Learn how to chain multiple actions sequentially and compose them as children of other actions*

 It is time to finalize our script and run all these actions sequentially.
 Every time you call an action, you scheduled it into the internal Nikita session for later execution.
-Because calling an action return the Nikita session unless a `get` option is encountered, it is possible to chain multiple calls.
+Because calling an action return the Nikita session unless a `get` config is encountered, it is possible to chain multiple calls.

 It is also possible to group multiple actions into one action, creating a hierarchical representation and enabling composition.
 In our example, we will regroup all Redis actions related to installation into a single action.